andresoliva/NanoBle33Sense_LowPower/README.md

 # NanoBle33Sense_LowPower
 A code is provided to use the Arduino nano Nano Ble 33 Sense board into the lowest power mode possible.
 Also, there is an addional example is provided in order to use this example with a LoRa communication module and Edge Impulse TinyML neuronal network for embedded devices.
- This repository hosts Arduino code designed to accomplish [brief description of your project].
 The code includes features such as Low-Power mode for optimizing power consumption and LoRa transmission for sending classification results wirelessly.
 This README provides comprehensive information about the code, its purpose, hardware requirements, usage instructions, and licensing.